 So, you can imagine the weight this has been on our ministry for over three years, now.
 Eventually, it just became nearly unbearable.

-Were members of the Yohannan family personally enriched?
+Was KP Yohannan or members of his family personally enriched?

 “As a result of the ordeal, Chan’s admiration for founder K.P.
 Yohannan ‘only grew.’

 “From the start, it didn’t make sense that he was misappropriating funds,” Chan reasoned.
 “There was no logical motive.
 I had spent time in his home and driven with him in his car.
 He lives very humbly.
 When I saw his tax returns, I was shocked at how little he made and how much he gave.”

 What will happen if there is a surplus from the $37 million settlement?

 As we stated in our press statement, “Gospel for Asia is essentially refunding donations.
 The ministry hopes that those who receive these funds will simply turn around and donate the same amount of money to another worthwhile ministry.
 Their desire is only for the Lord’s work to be done.”
 As for any unclaimed funds, the Settlement Agreement states in Section 4.3.8 that any residual funds will be distributed equally among five ministries chosen by the plaintiffs, one of those ministries includes a longtime friend of Gospel for Asia, Franklin Graham’s organization, Samaritan’s Purse.

 How does the settlement affect my missionary or Bridge of Hope child?